 Companies thinking about entering a market such as China or Brazil may find it helpful to see how their customers are likely to be distributed in terms of mother tongue language before they develop their localization strategies.

 Maps such as Langscape are helpful as they demonstrate the fallacy of thinking merely in terms of political markets: many of these languages are split neatly across political borders.
 Brands thinking of entering new markets may find it helpful to think of targeting particular groups of language speakers rather than customers of particular nationalities.
 That’s especially true in complex places such as China, where language is just one way of segmenting this huge market.

 Langscape helpfully illustrates the size of the population of language speakers if you click into each language and scroll down the page.
 This is something that isn’t easily understood by looking at the geographical distribution because population density varies so much.

-Whilst your customers are likely to be more comfortable operating in their mother tongue, it’s important to research what the local audience’s language capabilities are before you enter a market.
-For instance, many Indians might not have mother-tongue English but they may be willing to engage with your business in this language.
+While your customers are likely to be more comfortable operating in their mother tongue, it’s important to research what the local audience’s language capabilities are before you enter a market.
+For instance, many Indians might not speak English as their first language, but they may be willing to engage with your business in this language.